danny-avila/LibreChat/README.md

 ## ✨ Contributions
 Contributions, suggestions, bug reports and fixes are welcome!

 For new features, components, or extensions, please open an issue and discuss before sending a PR.
+## I'd like to contibute on this repo and share more information

 ---